Khvostenko-OV/JS_Vidgets/README.md

 # Personal Data Deletion
+## Instruction:
+1. If you want your data to be deleted, please contact us at homoascensum@gmail.com
-If you want your data to be deleted, please contact us at homoascensum@gmail.com
+2. If you want your data to be deleted, please contact us at homoascensum@gmail.com